shivharis/turtlebot3_wiki/docs/source/friends.rst

   <iframe width="640" height="360" src="https://www.youtube.com/embed/o9d7NVC0A1Y" frameborder="0" allowfullscreen></iframe>

+|

 From this idea, a lot of TurtleBot3 friends that have different characters can be built.
 Customize the construction more than listed as follows.

-.. _auto:

 TurtleBot3 Friends List (2017.03.03)